openstack/ironic-specs/specs/approved/crud-and-state-notifications.rst

 Payload contains these fields: ``uuid``, ``node_uuid``, ``address``, ``extra``, ``local_link_connection``, ``pxe_enabled``, ``created_at``, ``updated_at``.
 These notifications will be implemented at the API level.
-In addition, "baremetal.port.create.success" will be emitted by the ironic-conductor service when driver creates a port (examples are [#]_ and [#]_).
+In addition, "baremetal.port.create.*" will be emitted by the ironic-conductor service when driver creates a port (examples are [#]_ and [#]_).

 Chassis CRUD notifications